 Professional Responsibility must be taken before a student finishes their 60th hour of law school.
 Exceptions are not permitted.

 If a student intends to apply for a Kansas Legal Intern Certification under Rule 715 for the summer after their 2L year so that they can appear in court, they will need to have completed 59 credit hours.

 An official copy of your academic record is available through the Office of the University Registrar.
 Unofficial copies of transcripts are available in the myKU Portal under the academics tab, then "law report."

 A student may request to have directory information, as defined in "Policies Affecting Student Rights and Responsibilities," withheld from the public.
 This request may be made at the University Registrar's office.
 More information is available on the KU Registrar website.

 When choosing your classes, please be aware of the class prerequisites and abide by them.
 If you enroll in a class for which you have not completed the prerequisite, you will be asked to drop the class.
 A substantial number of second and third-year courses have one or more upper-level courses as prerequisites.
 The prerequisite table is listed in the online catalog.

 New Course Information

 Additional courses may be added at a later date.
-Notifications of any changes will be made available by email.
+Notifications of any changes will be made via email.